Know what is Organizational Agility, what are steps to achieve it, and what are challenges commonly faced.

 Step 5: Embrace innovation and experimentation

 Organizational agility requires a willingness to experiment and attempt new things.
-Companies want to be inclined to take risks and embody failure as a studied possibility.
+Companies want to take risks and embody failure as a possibility.
 This approach encourages personnel to give you new thoughts and permits them to test those ideas without fear of retribution.
 By embracing innovation and experimentation, agencies can stay ahead of the competition and respond to changes in the marketplace.

 Common Challenges in Achieving Organizational Agility